AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Data and Experimental Design

 \subsubsection{Counterfactual Resume Generation}

 ~\

-We evaluate three closed-source LLMs---GPT-4o, GPT-4o-mini, GPT-4-turbo---and four open-source models---LLaMA 3.3-70B\footnote{The suffix (e.g., ``70B'') refers to the number of parameters in the model---in this case, 70 billion.
-Larger models generally have greater capacity for language understanding and generation, though size alone does not determine overall performance.}, Mistral-7B, Qwen 2.5-72B, and Deepseek-V3.
-These models exhibit comparable performance in text summarization tasks, as reported by the ProLLM leaderboard \citep{prollm2024leaderboard}.
-To further investigate the relationship between model size and AI self-preferencing behavior, we additionally include two smaller models: LLaMA 3.2-1B and LLaMA 3.2-3B.
+We evaluate a diverse set of large language models that vary along two dimensions relevant to real-world hiring and resume-writing contexts: access regime (closed- versus open-source) and model scale.
+Specifically, we consider three closed-source models (GPT-4o, GPT-4o-mini, and GPT-4-turbo) and four open-source models (LLaMA~3.3-70B,\footnote{The suffix (e.g., ``70B'') refers to the number of parameters in the model---in this case, 70 billion.
+Larger models generally have greater capacity for language understanding and generation, though size alone does not determine overall performance.} Mistral-7B, Qwen~2.5-72B, and DeepSeek-V3).
+These models represent widely used and competitive systems for text generation and summarization tasks and exhibit broadly comparable performance on standard summarization benchmarks, as reported by the ProLLM leaderboard \citep{prollm2024leaderboard}.
+Our analysis does not rely on exact parity in benchmark performance; rather, these models capture a relevant cross-section of contemporary LLMs that job seekers or platforms may plausibly employ in resume preparation.
+To examine how model scale relates to self-preferencing behavior, we additionally include two smaller-scale language models---LLaMA~3.2-1B and LLaMA~3.2-3B.
+These models are not intended to represent tools commonly used in hiring contexts, but instead allow us to explore whether self-preference varies systematically with model capacity.

 To generate resume summaries, we prompt each LLM with a modified version of the original resume in which the human-written summary is removed, but all other sections (e.g., work experience, skills, education) are left unchanged.
-The prompted LLM then generates a new summary, which is inserted back into the original resume to form a complete counterfactual version.
-Here, ``counterfactual'' refers to a resume that is identical to the original except for the replacement of the summary with LLM-generated content.
+The prompted LLM then generates a new resume summary, which is inserted back into the original resume to form a complete counterfactual version.
+By construction, each counterfactual resume differs from the original only in the linguistic expression of the executive summary, holding constant all underlying candidate attributes.
 The full prompt used for summary generation is provided in \aref{appendix:prompts}.

-To control for verbosity bias, where LLM evaluators may favor longer, verbose responses, we explicitly instruct each LLM to generate summaries within a specified word range, corresponding to the $1^{st}$ and $3^{rd}$ quartiles of the length distribution of human-written summaries.
+To control for verbosity bias \citep{saito2023verbosity}, where LLM evaluators may favor longer, verbose responses, we explicitly instruct each LLM to generate summaries within a specified word range, corresponding to the $1^{st}$ and $3^{rd}$ quartiles of the empirical length distribution of human-written summaries.
 This constraint minimizes variation in length across models and prevents length from confounding downstream evaluations.